Rene D. Caputo, Co-Leader and Content Developer

 Beth Long, Content Developer

 Beth has over 15 years of experience teaching and tutoring ESL.
-She currently works as a Graduate School instructor in the English for International Students Program at Duke.
+She currently works as a Graduate School lecturing fellow in the English for International Students Program at Duke.
 She has taught English as a Second Language (ESL) in Germany, at Penn State University, at Central Carolina Community College, and in public schools.
 She has tutored undergraduate and graduate students, as well as visiting scholars, in ESL writing and conversation.
 Beth received an M.A. in Teaching English as a Second Language and a B.A. in English from Penn State University.

 Kelly Goyette, Video Editor and Site Developer